-The usual seasonal question arose as regular as the other question, which will never be addressed properly, 'shall we buy a chain saw'.
-We look at them in Bricolage, and then at Mark's money-earning hands and go off to look at wild bird food, or paint.
+The usual seasonal question arose as regular as the other question, which will never be addressed properly: 'shall we buy a chain saw'.
+We look at them in Bricolage, and then at Mark's money-earning musician hands and go off to look at wild bird food or paint.

-Oh yes, the seasonal question: Ezra —" can we go and collect mushrooms and cook them?"
+Oh yes, the seasonal question - from our son: "Can we go and collect mushrooms and cook them?"

 I agree and hope he will then forget the idea.
-Not that I don't want to wander in mossy glens, appreciating nature in all it's yellow and orange splendour.
-I just have a fear of being shot, this does unfortunately happen each year to the odd mushroom gathering person . . . and a totally normal basic human instinct of eating something that might finish you off.
+Not that I don't want to wander in mossy glens, appreciating nature in all its yellow and orange splendour.
+I just have a fear of being shot, (by an over-enthusiastic hunter) this does unfortunately happen each year to the odd mushroom gathering person . . . that and the possibility of eating something that might finish you off.

-I've only actually eaten mushrooms once that I have picked: small brown weedy looking things that me and some student friends happened upon, (actually was a major search party), resulting in a jolly little event where our hideous, freezing student dive became a wonderment of glittering coloured lights, warmth, love and celestial twaddle.
+I've only actually eaten mushrooms once that I picked - small, brown weedy-looking things that me and some student friends happened upon, (actually, was a major search party), resulting in a jolly little event where our hideous, freezing student dive became a wonderment of glittering coloured lights, warmth, love and celestial twaddle.

 Back to the present . . .
-We went up to a local wood and walked around for quite a long time getting very wet feet.
-We found the usual bizarre collection of things you definitely would not put anywhere near a cooker.
-Odd gangly white mushrooms with deadly looking hats, big flat white ones, harmless looking as a slice of 'mother's pride', but with an eeriness about them: eat me, go on, I'm just like a Champignon de Paris, but so much bigger.
-Why hadn't even the Sanglier touched any of these?
+Ezra and I went up to a local forest and walked around for quite a long time getting very wet feet.
+We found the usual bizarre collection of things you definitely would not put anywhere near a cooker: odd gangly white mushrooms with deadly-looking hats, big flat white specimens, harmless looking as a slice of 'Mother's Pride', but with an eeriness about them: 'eat me, go on.
+I'm just like a Champignon de Paris, but so much bigger.'
+Why hadn't even the Sanglier (wild boar) touched any of these?

-We took some in the basket just to examine later.
-Back in civilization, in the tiny hamlet of 'Lapayre' where inhabits Monsieur Oui OuiOui, of whom I think I must have blogged about before, we stopped hoping he might be around.
-He appeared holding a massive armload of ivy stems which he explained the sheep like to eat, rather like a cleanse apparently.
-We showed him the basket; he tutted, non, non, non and waved an arm in the direction of some pine trees.
-"La, vous pouvez trouvez les 'Grisettes': Ils sont bien, tout a fait mangeable, oui oui oui.
-We followed his advice, collected quite a lot of grey moleskin coloured mushrooms, showed him to check, and then went back to the big smoke.
+We stopped in the tiny hamlet of 'Lapayre' hoping Monsieur Oui-Oui-Oui might be around.
+He appeared holding a massive armload of ivy stems which he was about to feed to the sheep - rather like a cleanse apparently.
+We showed him our basket of weird mushrooms and he tutted: 'non, non, non' and waved an arm in the direction of some pine trees.
+'La, vous pouvez trouvez les 'Grisettes': Ils sont bien, tout a fait mangeable, oui oui oui.'
+We followed his advice, collected quite a lot of grey moleskin-coloured mushrooms and then went back to the big smoke.

 Being still a little apprehensive we showed them to a pharmacy woman.
 She got her book out and agreed they were what they had been deemed to be, and that we would indeed, not die.

-So I cooked them with a bit of garlic and olive oil, said goodbye to the dogs and we ate them.
+So I cooked them with a bit of garlic and olive oil, said goodbye to the dogs and we ate them (not the dogs).